 You might find it helpful to read up about breastfeeding and attend a breastfeeding session before your baby is born.
 This can help you know what to expect and perhaps give you a little more confidence.
 It can also help you both talk about feeding your baby and raise any questions or worries you might have.

 What do I need to know about breastfeeding?

-You may find it helpful to know how breastfeeding works and what normal behaviour is for breastfed babies.
-Here are some useful facts:
+You might find it helpful to know how breastfeeding works and what normal behaviour is for breastfed babies.
+Here are a few quick and handy facts: